-Not only does the way in which faculty allocate their time vary across institutions but it also differs by gender, race/ethnicity, rank, tenure status, discipline and marital status (Antonio, 2002; Bellas & Toutkoushian, 1999; Park, 1996; Turner, 2002).
+Not only does the way in which faculty allocate their time vary across institutions but it also differs by gender, race/ethnicity, rank, tenure status, discipline and marital status (Antonio 2002; Bellas and Toutkoushian 1999; Park 1996; Turner 2002).
 For example, Bellas and Toutkoushian (1999) found that, on average, male professors devoted more time to research than did their female counterparts.
 Furthermore, this time allocation also differed across academic rank, as female full professors spent the fewest hours per week teaching but the most amount of time in service roles.
 However, there has been some disagreement on the relationship of faculty demographics and time allocation.
-Some scholars have indicated that female faculty and faculty of color spend the most time on teaching or in service, but Olsen, Maple and Stage (1995) did not find evidence to support this hypothesis.
-Other scholars have suggested that ethnic minority faculty place greater importance on research and spend more time conducting research each week compared to their White colleagues (Antonio, 2000).
+Some scholars have suggested that female faculty and faculty of color spend the most time on teaching or in service, but Olsen et al. (1995) did not find evidence to support this hypothesis.
+Other scholars have suggested that ethnic minority faculty place greater importance on research and spend more time conducting research each week compared to their White colleagues (Antonio 2002).
 Given this body of evidence, any study that examines issues of faculty workload and engagement with students needs to consider the demographic characteristics of faculty that are associated with workload patterns.

-Less contested is the fact that the number of hours that faculty spend on various activities per week tends to change as faculty advance in academic rank (Bellas & Toutkoushian, 1999).
+Less contested is the fact that the number of hours that faculty spend on various activities per week tends to change as faculty advance in academic rank (Bellas and Toutkoushian 1999).
 Non-tenured faculty typically spend the most time teaching each week, and full professors generally spend more time on research than do assistant professors.
-Further, research university faculty in engineering, health sciences, and the natural sciences tend to spend less of their time teaching and more in research than do their colleagues in humanities, fine arts, and social sciences (Fairweather & Beach, 2002).
+Further, research university faculty in engineering, health sciences, and the natural sciences tend to spend less of their time teaching and more in research than do their colleagues in humanities, fine arts, and social sciences (Fairweather and Beach 2002).

-Because of the many demands placed upon faculty, student-faculty collaboration may be challenging and not as beneficial for faculty as it is for undergraduate students (Harvey & Thompson, 2009).
-Implementing and maintaining a research program with students is time-intensive and requires institutional support, faculty commitment, and support staff to ensure success (Davis, Poste, & Kelly, 2005).
-Even if faculty have a desire to work with undergraduate students on research projects, doing so can be very difficult if faculty lack appropriate support (Merkel, 2001; Prince, Felder, & Brent, 2007).
-Furthermore, not all faculty desire to spend their time with undergraduates in the lab; some faculty have cited concerns that integrating undergraduates on research projects may hinder their productivity, as they may end up spending more time training and orienting undergraduates to the lab or research project than they do actually conducting research (Prince, Felder, & Brent, 2007).
-Harvey and Thompson (2009)

-underscore this point, as they note that "a significant barrier to research productivity at [predominantly undergraduate institutions] is availability of time; and faculty efficiency and time balancing therefore become a major consideration when engaging students in research" (p.
+Because of the many demands placed upon faculty, student-faculty collaboration may be challenging and not as beneficial for faculty as it is for undergraduate students (Harvey and Thompson 2009).
+Implementing and maintaining a research program with students is time-intensive and requires institutional support, faculty commitment, and support staff to ensure success (Davis et al. 2005).
+Even if faculty have a desire to work with undergraduate students on research projects, doing so can be very difficult if faculty lack appropriate support (Merkel 2001; Prince et al. 2007).
+Furthermore, not all faculty desire to spend their time with undergraduates in the lab; some faculty have cited concerns that integrating undergraduates on research projects may hinder their productivity, as they may end up spending more time training and orienting undergraduates to the lab or research project than they do actually conducting research (Prince et al. 2007).
+Harvey and Thompson (2009) underscore this point, as they note that "a significant barrier to research productivity at [predominantly undergraduate institutions] is availability of time; and faculty efficiency and time balancing therefore become a major consideration when engaging students in research" (p.
 13).
-Faculty Mentorship